kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Upgrade process documentation

 Upgrading Kyma to a new version is quick and really simple, and release 1.3 comes with documentation to back this claim.
-Follow the procedure described in the [Upgrade Kyma](https://kyma-project.io/docs/master/root/kyma/#installation-update-kyma) document to quickly migrate to a newer release.
+Follow the procedure described in the [Upgrade Kyma](https://kyma-project.io/docs/1.3/root/kyma/#installation-update-kyma) document to quickly migrate to a newer release.

 ## Eventing

-### Event delivery aligned with cloud events specification
+### Event delivery aligned with the CloudEvents specification

-Events delivered to a lambda or a serverless now have the context attributes propagated as HTTP headers.
-Those headers are aligned with [cloud event specification 0.3](https://github.com/cloudevents/spec/blob/master/http-transport-binding.md#31-binary-content-mode).
-You can use a cloud-sdk in a language of your choice to write the logic of handling event delivery.
+Events delivered to the lambda or Serverless now have the context attributes propagated as HTTP headers.
+Those headers are aligned with the [CloudEvents specification 0.3](https://github.com/cloudevents/spec/blob/master/http-transport-binding.md#31-binary-content-mode).
+You can use a Cloud SDK in a language of your choice to write the logic of handling Event delivery.
 For example, [here](https://github.com/cloudevents/sdk-go) you can find an SDK for Go.

 ### Kyma subscription cleanup

 Certain properties which were not applicable after Knative migration have been removed.

+## Service Mesh

+### Authentication on paths disabled

+With this release, it is possible to expose an API with authentication disabled on certain paths.
+It is useful for scenarios in which an API is hosting public assets, such as schemas, or login endpoints.

+To disable authentication on paths, there is a new **triggerRule** field in the API CRD, which contains `excludedPaths` object representing paths on which authentication should be disabled.
+The rest of the paths remain secured, meaning that the authentication is enabled.
+You can specify a matching method for paths using `exact`,`prefix`,`sufix` and `regex`.
+Read [this](https://kyma-project.io/docs/1.3/components/api-gateway/#custom-resource-custom-resource) document for more details.